mjeri/go-probe-wait/README.md

 It's inspired by the famous wait-for-it.sh script, but works on HTTP endpoints.
 The meaning of the options are slightly different, however, more hopefully a bit more explanatory.

+## Installation

+Precompiled binaries for linux, macos and windows are available as releases.

+If you want to mess it with on your own, the `build-releases.sh` script is your friend to build the program on your own.
+Only standard go going on here :)

 ## Usage

 ```